Lady Bird Deed vs. Revocable Living Trust: Protecting Your Florida Home

 No Immediate Transfer: You retain the right to sell or mortgage the home without the beneficiary's consent.

-However, for most Central Florida families, these "pros" are outweighed by four significant risks.
+However, for most Central Florida families, these "pros" are heavily outweighed by a few critical structural risks.

-If your named beneficiary passes away before you, the Lady Bird deed may fail, sending your home straight into the Florida Probate Court.
+If your named beneficiary passes away before you, the Lady Bird deed may fail completely, sending your home straight into the Florida Probate Court.
 A Trust is designed to handle "what-ifs," ensuring that if a child passes away, their share is protected for your grandchildren without a judge’s involvement.

 If you leave a home to three children via a deed, they become co-owners instantly.
 In a fast-moving real estate market like Horizon West or Lake Nona, disagreements on whether to sell or rent can lead to a Partition Action—a public and expensive lawsuit.
 A Trust prevents this by appointing one Successor Trustee to manage the process.

-With the 2026 Federal Estate Tax changes, families with significant home equity need more flexibility than a deed provides.
+With changing federal tax exemptions, families with significant home equity need more flexibility than a static deed provides.
 Furthermore, a Lady Bird deed offers no protection if you become incapacitated.
 Only a Trust allows a hand-picked successor to manage your home and bills immediately, avoiding a court-ordered guardianship.

 Which is Better for Avoiding Probate in Central Florida?